 In the 2016 launch, more than 2,500 firms attended the induction workshops in Lagos and Abuja, of whom 943 firms passed these screening criteria and became the first wave of the experimental sample.
 These are divided into two cohorts: a first cohort of 753 firms that received their baseline surveys between March 2016 and December 2016 and who will be the surveyed starting at the end of March 2018, and a second cohort of 190 firms who were inducted in March 2017 and did not start their interventions until late-2017, and so will be surveyed later in 2018.

-The planned size is 400 firms in each experimental group, but currently we have achieved roughly half of this target (see below).
+Unfortunately this second cohort of 190 firms were affected by the uncertainty of the project timeline, and so experienced severe delays and did not receive the intervention as intended.
+They have therefore been dropped from the study.

 The intervention dates, take-up rates (i.e., percentage completing the first session/visit), and compliance rates (i.e., percentage completing at least half of the intervention) for the first cohort of Wave 1 are also included below.

-- (i) Control: 149 firms. - (ii) Training: 152 firms. - Intervention dates: training started April and May 2017, and ended June and July 2017 for most firms in this batch. - Take-Up rate: 92.8% started the online training, 73.9% completed at least 5 online classes, and 58.2% completed 12 days of in-class training.
+- (i) Control: 149 firms.

+- (ii) Training: 152 firms.

+- Intervention dates: training started April and May 2017, and ended June and July 2017 for most firms in this batch.

+- Take-Up rate: 92.8% started the online training, 73.9% completed at least 5 online classes, and 58.2% completed 12 days of in-class training.

 - (iii) Consulting: 149 firms.

-- Intervention dates: to still be obtained from administrative records

-- Take-Up rate: to still be obtained from administrative records
+- Intervention dates: first meetings occurred in January through March 2017 for most firms, and consulting ended January and February 2018 for most firms (with several months of breaks).

+- Take-Up rate: We are still trying to get a final version of the administrative data, but our data as of June 2018 show 87.3% completed phase 1 of this intervention, which involved meeting with consultants and setting out a workplan, and 42.6% completed the second phase of all activities.

 - (iv) Insourcing: 152 firms.

 - Intervention dates: began April 2017

 - Take-Up rate: 138 firms hired a worker (90.7%)

 - (v) Outsourcing 150 firms.

 - Intervention dates: began April 2017

 - Take-Up rate: 144 firms hired a company (96%)